SOL Testing Program

 The items that survive both the new item review and the item data review are added to the item bank and then can be used on an actual test form.
 The statistics that are associated with the item are used to assign item level difficulty.

 Computer Adaptive Testing (CAT) is part of the Virginia Department of Education’s continuing efforts to improve the testing experience for students.
 CAT assessments are individualized for each student; a student’s response to an item determines the difficulty level of the next item.
 A correct response leads to a similarly difficult or more difficult item, while an incorrect response results in a less difficult item.
 This customization is anticipated to increase student engagement.
 CAT tests are also shorter than traditional SOL tests, often by ten or more questions.

 The most important difference with CAT tests is that the student may not go back and revisit any test item or change their answer once it has been selected/input.
 Students may not skip questions either.
 The computer-based algorithm that selects the next test item based on the previous item's answer would not remain functional if the student was able to go back and modify previous answers as those changes would impact all subsequent test items.
 This represents a different way to approach problem solving and testing and should be addressed early in the school year so that students are prepared for the assessment administration.

-Learn more about Virginia's adaptation of computer adaptive testing.
+Learn more about Virginia's adaption of computer adaptive testing.